-Grains of paradise is an herb that essentially belongs to the same family as ginger, zingiberaceae.
-Just like ginger, they are considered to be very good for improving digestive as well as intestinal health.
+Grains of paradise is an herb in the ginger family that is considered to be very good for improving digestive as well as intestinal health.

 They are extracted from an African plant “aframonum melegueta” which is also its botanical name.